redhat-developer/developers.redhat.com/README.md

 ## Drupal Module Development

 All module development must happen in the `_docker/drupal/drupal-filesystem/web/modules/custom/<module name>` directory.
 Work is typically done using PhpStorm or text editor.
 If you are modifying the yaml files of an existing module you may need to restart the Drupal container for everything to be correctly picked up and applied.
 You could also attempt to use the `drush updatedb` command, though it may not pick up everything.

 New modules must have at least the basics in place and the `drupal_install_checker.rb` file updated to install the module on container build.

 ## Migrating an Awestruct Page to Drupal

-JASON: PLEASE PROVIDE INSTRUCTIONS (I haven't gone through this just yet but I plan on having the workflow being something like 1. create the page in drupal 2. add a new front-matter attribute to the existing page(s) in awestruct 3. send pull request 4. have pages published)
+To migrate a page from Awestruct to Drupal:

+1. Create the Drupal version of the page, but don't assign a URL alias (or assign a temporary alias)
+2. Review the Drupal version of the page
+3. Annotate the Awestruct version of the page by adding the `ignore_export: true` front matter variable to the page being exported.
+If the page being exported is an asciidoc page then it must be `:awestruct-ignore_export: true` instead.
+This will ensure that the Drupal export ignores the page and is not pushed into Drupal, whilst the legacy Awestruct CI job will still build the page.
+4. Delete the Awestruct pushed version of the page from Drupal
+5. Manually delete the old alias: Configuration -> Search and metadata -> URL Aliases -> Find the alias you want to re-use and delete it
+6. Switch the URL alias of the Drupal version of the page, to use the alias of the deleted Awestruct pushed version of the page.
+7. Wait for the Drupal site to be exported, this will take about an hour for it to show up.

 ## secrets.gpg management
 This sections describes how a member of the Red Hat Developers Engineering team can grant access to the secrets file for new developers.